opentap/operator-panel/Documentation/Readme.md

 3. Installation
 4. Usage
 5. Customization
+6. Designing Test Steps for the Operator Panel
-6. Source code and license
+7. Source code and license
-7. For more information
+8. For more information

 ## 1. Overview